-- 4-H, FFA, Girl & Boy Scouts, Open Class Adult, and Open Class Youth - Exhibits brought to the Community Center August 26 from 11:00 am to 7:00 pm.
-All exhibits must be securely displayed. - \\ALL EXHIBITS MUST HAVE NAME/CLUB WRITTEN ON BACK OF DISPLAY\\ - Must be pre-entered. - Indicate whether you are a Cloverbuds, Junior, Intermediate, Senior, Novice or Advanced FFA, Girl & Boy Scouts, Open Class Adult, and Open Class Youth on the entry form and exhibit tag. - \All barn posters and/or displays MUST be picked up from the South end of the Community Center by August 28 (Southwest back door of building will be open), and be in place in respective areas by Wednesday, opening day of Fair.

-- Exhibits should not promote club and/or chapter activities. - Exhibitor is limited to one educational display or poster in each project area. - Materials used will be flame retardant or flame resistant type.
+- 4-H, Grange, FFA, Girl & Boy Scouts, Open Class Adult, and Open Class Youth - ALL EXHIBITS MUST HAVE NAME/CLUB WRITTEN ON BACK OF - All barn posters and/or displays MUST be picked up from the South end of the Community Center by August 28 (Southwest back door of building will be open), and be in place in respective areas by Wednesday, opening day of Fair. - Exhibits should not promote club and/or chapter activities. - Exhibitor is limited to one educational display or poster in each project area. - Materials used will be flame retardant or flame resistant type.
 No metal or sharp materials.
 All parts of poster/display must be securely attached.
-Poster and/or foam board is allowed. - "Ideas for 4-H Education Exhibits" and "Education Poster Guidelines and Help", are available at the WSU Extension Office, 328 W Poplar, Walla Walla, WA. - All poster care will be exercised to maintain the integrity of the exhibit, but the Fair will assume no responsibility for damage or loss. \See above.
+Poster and/or foam board is allowed. - All possible care will be exercised to maintain the integrity of the exhibit, but the Fair will assume no responsibility for damage or loss.